lingchenmsot/architecture-center/docs/guide/technology-choices/compute-comparison.md

 layout: LandingPage
 ---

-# Azure compute options comparison
+# Comparison of Azure compute options

 The term *compute* refers to the hosting model for the computing resources that your applications runs on.